aldonadi/cs340_projecttwo/README.md

   of the record to add.
 It returns True if the insertion succeeded and False if it did not.

-* *find(query)*: Takes a dictionary object representing search criteria.
+* *find(query [, include_id=False])*: Takes a dictionary object representing
+  search criteria.
 Returns a list of all matching records.
 If no records are found, returns an empty list.
+By default, the Mongo ObjectId of matching records is not included.
+Set `include_id` to `True` to include ObjectId in returned results.

 * *update(query, newdata)*: Updated all documents that match the `query` dictionary with the fields and values in the `newdata` dict.
-Returns the number of documents that were updated.
+Returns a dict in the form

+      {
+        "success": bool,          # True if at least 1 document was modified "modified_count": int     # Number of documents that were modified }

   Raises an exception if either `query` or `newdata` are not dicts.

 * *delete(query)*: Deletes all documents that match the `query` dictionary.
 Returns the number of documents that were deleted.
 Raises